electro-modules/matisse/README.md

 #### Mixed HTML and XML markup

 Again on the example above, notice how the `<ul>` tag is only closed inside the `<Footer>` tag, seemingly violating the correct HTML tag nesting structure of the template.
 In reality, the template is perfectly valid and so is the generated HTML output.
-This happens because, for Matisse, all HTML tags are simply raw text, without any special meaning.
+This happens because, for Matisse, all lower cased HTML tags are simply raw text, without any special meaning.
 All text lying between component tags (those beginning with a capital letter) is converted into as few as possible Text components.

 So, the real DOM (as parsed by Matisse) for the example above is (in pseudo-code):